The Top 10 NHL Goalie Prospects

 Levi began the 2023-24 season in the NHL with the Sabres, but eventually was sent down to the Rochester Americans after a mediocre 3.30 GAA and .891 SV% in 20 appearances.
 It became clear that he needed more seasoning in the AHL, especially with how the Sabres’ defense was playing in front of him.

 Levi embraced AHL life and did quite well with a 2.42 GAA and .927 SV% in 26 games.
 He also faced (and stopped) a lot of rubber in the Americans crease, including a memorable night on Feb.
 19 when he stopped 52 of 53 shots en route to a 2-1 overtime win over the Marlies.
-This season, he is still toiling in the AHL, but appears to be close to being too good for the league.
-He is one of the AHL’s top goaltenders, sitting with the fourth-best GAA (2.19), fifth-best SV% (.919), and tied for the lead in shutouts (five) with Ken Appleby.
+Last season, the Sabres decided to keep him in the AHL, but he is getting to the point of being too good for the league.
+Among goaltenders who appeared in at least 40 games, he finished with the fifth-best GAA (2.20), third-best SV% (.919), and led the league in shutouts with seven.

 4. Sebastian Cossa, 22, Detroit Red Wings